birdneststream/asciibird/README.md

 ASCIIBIRD is mostly usable.
 There are some bugs however to note at the moment.
 Refreshing the page seems to fix most strange things.

+* That inverted black / white bug when exporting, happens if fg or bg is null (this maybe fixed with the recent work)

+## Focusing on Now

 * Importer could be re-written with regex
-* That inverted black / white bug when exporting, happens if fg or bg is null (this maybe fixed with the recent work)

-## Focusing on Now / Roadmap

-* Warning to the user for width and clipping, on export

 * More Context Menus (right click menu)
   * Brushes Canvas right click
   * ASCII right click

+## Roadmap

+* Warning on mirc export if ascii exceeds IRCs 512 per chat line limit.
 * Review encodings check on file import - UTF8 vs Latin something
 # Keyboard Shortcuts